markniu/Bed_Distance_sensor/README.md

 * Support all the mainboards
 * Easy to install:

-  small and light; can be installed anywhere, even surrounding metal above;no need to open the mainboard as it is compatible with BLtouch connections.
+  small and light; can be installed anywhere, even surrounding metal above;no need to open the mainboard box as it is compatible with BLtouch connections.
 * Support Can bus module

 ### Software